-Standard Twin: A Standard Twin is also known as a Single bed.
-Twin mattresses and beds are often the next steps for children who have outgrown their cribs.
-They’re also a great option for smaller bedrooms like Guest Rooms.
-Bunk beds also traditionally come in Twin size.
+A Standard Twin is also known as a Single bed, and Twin mattresses and beds are often the next steps for children who have outgrown their cribs.
+Twin mattresses are also a great option for smaller bedrooms like Guest Rooms, as well as bunk beds, which are traditionally manufactured in Twin size.

-- You’re upgrading your Master Bedroom.
-King sized beds tend to be the best fit for larger master bedrooms, where there is plenty of space not only for your bed but all your additional pieces of furniture and accessories.
+- People upgrading their Master Bedroom, King sized beds tend to be the best fit for larger master bedrooms, where there is ample space not only for the new bed but for the additional pieces of furniture and accessories in the bedroom.

-- You want to stretch out.
-While it comes down to personal preference, many couples opt for a King size bed over a Queen (or a Full for that matter).
-In a King, each person gets 38″ of space on each side.
-That makes it comfortable for couples person to spread out or for the youngest family member to hop in during the night.
+- Individuals who like to stretch out, while it comes down to personal preference, many couples opt for a King size bed over a Queen (or a Full for that matter).
+In a King-sized mattress, each person gets 38″ of space on each side, which makes it comfortable for couples to spread out, or for the youngest family member to hop in during the night.

-- You’re a young adult or child.
-As we mentioned earlier, Twin-sized beds are sort of the next step up from a crib mattress.
-A Twin XL is 38″ x 80″ and could be a good fit for a child’s room or even a teenager who could use the extra length.
+- A young adult or child will be well-suited for a Twin XL mattress.
+As mentioned earlier, Twin-sized beds are essentially the next step up from a crib mattress.
+A Twin XL’s dimensions are 38″ x 80″ and could be a good fit for a child’s room, or even a teenager who could use the additional length.

-- You’re trying to save money.
-If you have room for a Full/Double bed but can’t afford the frame, mattress, and sheets, you can consider a Twin XL.
-The bed will definitely be more affordable since you are saving on space and you’ll get extra 5″ in length.
-Many Back-To-School sales offer bedding bundles in Twin Xl size.
+- People trying to save money might have room for a Full/Double bed but can’t afford the frame, mattress, and sheets.
+Shoppers who need a new mattress can consider a Twin XL.
+The bed will definitely be more affordable since it’s a smaller mattress.
+Saving on space also gives sleepers an extra 5″ in length, and many Back-To-School sales offer bedding bundles in Twin XL size.

-- You need a bed for a smaller room.
-One Twin XL bed will look very small in a Master Bedroom (unless it’s a smaller bedroom).
-Instead, it will probably be a good fit as a replacement for a crib in a nursery or a smaller room that maybe two people share – like a kid’s room.
+- For people who need a bed for a smaller room, one Twin XL bed will look very small in a Master Bedroom (unless it’s a smaller bedroom).
+Instead, the the Twin XL is probably a good fit as a replacement for a crib in a nursery or a smaller room that maybe two people share – like a kid’s room.

 Things To Consider

-Here are some tips and things to think about before you make your next purchase.
+Here are some tips and things to think about before making a purchase.

-- Measure your space and leave room for movement.
-If you are thinking about making the jump from a crib to a Twin XL or you’re ready to go big and get a King bed, make sure it fits it in your bedroom.
-Duh, right?
-Just know that it’s easy to get caught up in an impulsive shopping moment and end up with a bed that doesn’t fit.
+- Measure the space and leave room for movement.
+Shoppers who are thinking about making the jump from a crib to a Twin XL – or are ready to live large and get a King bed – make sure it fits it in your bedroom.
+Just know that it’s easy to get caught up in an impulsive shopping moment and end up with a bed that doesn’t exactly fit.
 An article from Th!ngz Contemporary Living says that most designers will recommend 30″ of space around your bed for movement.
 That means that a King size will be best for a large Master bedroom.

 - Consider how you’ll get your bed into the room.
 While Twin XL beds and mattresses won’t be too difficult to get through doorways or upstairs, a King mattress may take some maneuvering (and another set of hands) to get into a bedroom.

-- Shop seasonally if you can.
-There are times during the year that mattresses and beds will go on sale.
-If you’re on a budget but want to upgrade to a bigger bed, it might be worth waiting to make a purchase during that time.
+- Shop seasonally whenever possible.
+There are specific times during the year that mattresses and beds will go on sale.
+For shoppers who are on a budget but want to upgrade to a bigger bed, it might be worth waiting to make a purchase during that time.
 Back-To-School is an excellent time to shop for Twin XL beds as they’re very common in college dorm rooms.
 For mattresses, Labor Day weekend is often a good time for sales.

-There are good reasons to go with either a Twin XL bed or a King bed.
-It’ll depend on your sleep needs, room size and – of course- budget!
-One hack that might be worth investing is seeing if the cost of two Twin XL beds is cheaper than a King bed.
-You can even put two Twin XL mattresses on a King frame for a Split King mattress (always check dimensions first as some brands may change theirs).
+There are a variety of reasons to go with either a Twin XL bed or a King bed.
+It’ll depend on sleep needs, room size and – of course – budget!
+One hack that might be worth investigating is seeing if the cost of two Twin XL beds is cheaper than a King bed.
+Sleepers can put two Twin XL mattresses on a King frame for a Split King mattress (always check dimensions first as some brands may change theirs).